tradestation/webapi-docs/en/orders.md

 * [Update Order](update-order) | Cancels and Replaces an order provided to the URI
 * [Send Group Order](send-group-order) | Submits a group order to the order execution engine
 * [Confirm Order](confirm-order) | Returns estimated costs and commissions for an order without placing the order
+* [Confirm Group Order](confirm-group-order) | Returns estimated cost and comission information for a group of orders without orders actually being placed

 ### Conditional Orders